 Just like Reich, another composer that’s undoubtedly influenced Schumacher is the ambient music pioneer, Brian Eno.
 Schumacher tributes Eno on Luna by covering his 1977 track ‘By This River’.
 “I had this idea a long time ago, to try to play this piece with my instrument set-up,” says Schumacher, “I stripped it down since it does not need much information.
 It's so logical and pure… I’m a big Brian Eno fan, always have been”.
 Schumacher’s version of the track contains the peaceful stillness of one who has found contentment in solitude, or rather in the quiet company of the moonlight and the shimmering river under it.
 The track expresses a sentiment that’s true of the whole album, the magical feeling of being in good company amidst the dark cosmos.
 Perhaps it derives from the kinship Schumacher found in Echo Collective, or simply an acquaintanceship with his own darker side, but either way LUNA is a bright friend in the lonesome night.
 If SOL started from a place of solitude, LUNA is a reminder of our eternal satellite.

 Website Pascal Schumacher: click here!

-SOL at Neue Meister: click here!
+LUNA at Neue Meister: click here!